pyates-twocircles/two-circles-tech-test/README.md

 ---

 ### Requirements
-1. Display a list of ongoing sports matches with real-time scores.
+1. Display a list of ongoing sports matches with real-time scores using the API here: https://pyates-twocircles.github.io/two-circles-tech-test/fixtures.json
 2. Include details for each match:
    - Team names
    - Current score
    - Match status
    - Time elapsed
 3. Allow users to tap on a match to view detailed stats, such as:
    - Player performance
    - Events like goals or fouls